Officers introduced this report and made the following points:

 During debate, Councillors made the following comments:

-Councillor Richard Eddy moved, seconded by Councillor Andrew Varney and upon being put to the vote, it was
+Councillor Richard Eddy moved, seconded by Councillor John Geater and upon being put to the vote, it was

-RESOLVED (5 for, 4 against, 0 abstentions) – that the application be approved as per officer recommendations in the report.
+RESOLVED (0 for, 7 against, 0 abstentions) – that the application be refused as per officer recommendations in the report.
+[Motion FALLS]